 - Yu-Gi-Oh Duel Monsters (Seasons 1 to 3)

-- Yu-Gi-Oh The Movie: Pyramid of Light (Movie)
+- Yu-Gi-Oh!
+The Movie: Pyramid of Light (Film)

-- Yu-Gi-Oh Duel Monsters (Season 4 to Season 5 Episode 14)
+- Yu-Gi-Oh!
+Duel Monsters (Season 4 to Season 5 Episode 14)

-- Capsule Monsters Yu-Gi-Oh!
+- Yu-Gi-Oh!
+Capsule Monsters

-- Yu-Gi-Oh Duel Monsters (Season 5 Episode 15 to END)
+- Yu-Gi-Oh!
+Duel Monsters (Season 5 Episode 15 to the END)

 - Yu-Gi-Oh!
 Dark Side of Dimensions (Movie)